Secure Access Module (SAM)

 Most frequently used SAMs

-An HID SE Processor (also known ass "iClass SAM") is required to access the memory of the following card types and read a PCN (programmed card number):
+An HID iCLASS SE Processor (also known ass "iCLASS SAM") is required to access the memory of the following card types and read a programmed card number (PCN) stored in an iClass container:

-Without an HID SE Processor, you can only read the card's UID (serial number).
+Without an HID iCLASS SE Processor, you can only read the card's UID (serial number).

 NXP MIFARE SAM AVx